Simo-create/PetStoreOctoperf/README.md

 b.
 Use Edge browser.
 c.
 Make use of tags, Hooks
 d.
-Create a single feature file with multiple scenarios The project includes the automation testing for Login with different scenarios.
+Create a single feature file with multiple scenarios The project includes the automation testing for Login feature with different scenarios.